AmbireTech/adex-protocol/README.md

 The initially delegated validators sign every new state, and a state signed by a supermajority (>=2/3) of validators is considered valid.

-One advertising campaign is mapped to a single OUTPACE channel, where the deposit is the entire campaign budget, and the validators are normally an advertiser-side platform and a publisher-side [platforms](#validator-stack).
+One advertising campaign is mapped to a single OUTPACE channel, where the deposit is the entire campaign budget, and the validators are normally an advertiser-side and a publisher-side [validators](#validator-stack).
 That allows the advertiser to make micropayments to multiple publishers (one micropayment per impression/click/etc.), and the publishers are able to withdraw their earnings at any point.

 The possible states of an OUTPACE channel are: